Create a tweet

 - Choose whether to publish your tweet right away or to schedule it for a specific day and time

-Note: Before you begin, make sure you’ve already added a Twitter account to Hootsuite.
-To learn more, see Add a Twitter account to Hootsuite.
+Make sure you’ve already added a Twitter account to Hootsuite.
+To learn more, see Add a Twitter account.

-Business and Enterprise organizations: Select your organization, and then select Select campaign to associate your tweet with a current or future campaign.
+Business and Enterprise organizations: Select your organization, and then select Select campaign to associate your post with a current or future campaign.